Image

 Phase 3

-• The study lasts for up to 4 weeks with daily medication.
+• The study lasts up to 4 weeks, and involves taking medicine daily.

 Study details